kyleaquino/django-blog/README.md

 - ✅ **Django REST Framework**: Effective use of serializers and views
 - ✅ **Testing**: Comprehensive unit tests covering critical functionality
 - ✅ **Clean Code**: Well-organized, readable, and maintainable codebase

-## License

-This project is part of a coding challenge.

-## Contributing

-This is a challenge project.
-For questions or issues, please refer to the challenge documentation.